BedrockStreaming/bemlinter/packages/bemlinter/README.md

 :information_source: You also can set a file path of your snapshot.
 The default path to store your snapshot is `.bemlinter-snap`.

+:information_source: If you use bemlinter with in command line, you can force snapshot update with `-u`.

 default: `false`

 ```json